dariusmehri/HUD-NSPIRE-and-NYCHA-Apartment-Inspections-in-Power-BI/README.md

 ### Results

-The below table shows a sample of the AMPs (Asset Management Projects) and their scores:
+The below table shows a sample of the AMPs (Asset Management Projects) and their scores, and comparison to the previous inspection cycle:

 <img width="850" height="450" alt="image" src="https://github.com/user-attachments/assets/13ec452a-a389-47a1-bf94-7a3af8944155" />